glycerine/zebrapack/README.md

 who were expected a signed integer, which they may have originated themselves in the original struct.

-That's right, msgpack2 lets data types changes as they are read and re-serialized.
+That's right, the exiting conventions for msgpack2 language bindings allows the data types changes as they are read and re-serialized.
 Simple copying of a serialized struct can change the types of its numbers.
 This is horrible.
 Now we have to guess